Reading Fire: Progression

-On August 7, continued winds out of the south pushed the fire north and out of the park itself, and the Reading Fire became established on Badger Mountain in the Lassen National Forest.
+On August 7, continued southerly winds pushed the fire north and out of the park itself, and the Reading Fire established itself on Badger Mountain in the Lassen National Forest.
 Air tankers attacked the resulting spot fires.
 Fire growth continued to accelerate: on the 8th the fire had burned 2000 acres, by the 10th more than 9000 acres, and by August 12, the fire had burned more than 15000 acres.
 On August 13, a Type 1 incident management team took control of the suppression effort and began to perform firing operations to contain the fire indirectly.
 Meanwhile, a spot fire was detected just 4 mi south of Old Station.